← Back to Guides

 Who needs it most?

-All makers selling physical products carry some level of product liability risk, but the risk varies significantly by product type:
+All makers selling physical products carry some level of product liability risk, but the risk varies significantly by product type.
+Many of the most popular items at craft fairs and markets fall into the higher-risk category:

 Higher risk products: